Are you baffled by Japanese candlestick patterns? A great place to boost your candlestick IQ is with the most basic pattern of all: the Doji pattern.

 What is the Doji Candlestick Pattern?

-The Doji candlestick pattern is a single-candle chart pattern.
-Dojis occur when a candle’s open is near-to or the same as its close.
+The Doji candlestick pattern is a single-candle chart pattern that occurs when a candle’s open is near-to or the same as its close.
 They resemble a “+” sign with a small body with defined upper and lower wicks.

-How to Identify and Use the Doji Pattern in Forex Trading?
+How to Identify and Use the Doji Pattern?

 One of the best things about Dojis is that they are easy to identify in real-time.
 All one needs to do is look for a candle with the same open and close.
 Check out the image below for a picture of a traditional Doji pattern.